 Legally "Work at height" means a place where a person could be injured by falling, even at or below ground level.
 Work at height also includes access and egress from such places.

 Regulations deal with all work at height where there is a risk of personal injury.
-Regulations set out the key on and interest rates.
+Regulations set out the key requirements for safe working at height and provide quidance on equipment.